TheDeanLab/navigate/docs/source/user_guide/case_studies/case_studies_home.rst

   and detection (``Z``) directions synchronously with a piezo mounted objective.
   Tiling in ``X``, ``Y``, and ``Z`` is provided by a motorized stage.

-- A Digitally Scanned Axially Swept Light-Sheet Microscope that scans the beam laterally (``X``) with galvanometric mirrors to create a virtual sheet of light, and axially (``Y``) with an electronically tunable lens.
+- A Digitally Scanned, Axially Swept Light-Sheet Microscope that scans the beam laterally (``X``) with galvanometric mirrors to create a virtual sheet of light, and axially (``Y``) with an electronically tunable lens.
 The sample is moved in the detection direction (``Z``) to acquire a stack.
 Tiling in ``X``, ``Y``, and ``Z`` is provided by a motorized stage.